 What To Do With A Stray Dog

 One of the most common questions about a stray dog pickup is: can I adopt it?
 While adopting a lost puppy or an adult dog sounds really nice (and it often is!), this is not always the best scenario for the animal.
 Many stray dogs have someone out there missing them and desperately trying to find them, so returning them to their rightful owner(s) would be, of course, the best course of action.
 So, before you decide to adopt a stray pup, take every possible step to locate its family, including:

 - Posting their picture in several animal shelter’s databases

 - Posting fliers around the area where the dog was found

 - Distributing the fliers to local veterinary clinics

 If you’ve exhausted all the possibilities and it seems obvious that no one is looking for the dog, you may consider adopting it.

 If you’re certain the dog doesn’t belong to anyone, adopting them is always an option.
 Here is how you can go about that.

-- Take good care of them: make sure you can take good care of your new dog.
-They will need annual vet checkups, quality dog food, regular flea and heartworm medication, a comfy place to sleep and lots of love.
-If you cannot fulfill some of these basic needs, adopting a stray dog may not be the best solution either for you or the dog.
-Dogs also need regular physical activity, so make sure you can walk them at least once every other day, with once or twice a day being recommended.
+- Take good care of them: make sure you can take good care of your new pup.
+They will need annual vet checkups, quality dog food, regular flea and heartworm medication, a comfy place to sleep, and lots of love.
+If you cannot fulfill some of these basic needs, adopting a stray dog may not be the best solution neither for you or the dog.
+Dogs also need regular physical activity, so make sure you can walk them at least once every other day (but once or twice a day is preferable).
 Finally, don’t forget to have fun!
 Animals are wonderful and loving companions and you’ll be making a lifelong friend in your new foundling, so cherish every moment with them!